abriljordan/ajcasinillo/content/post/unrealircd/index.md

     - Parrot OS
 ---

-The Metasploitable virtual machine is a server that has been intentionally designed to be vulnerable.
-The version 3 of the VM is available in both Ubuntu and Windows OS.

-The Metasploitable version 3 is available on Github, https://github.com/rapid7/metasploitable3.
-This blog post will focus on the Linux version of Metasploitable 3.

-UnrealIRCD 3.2.8.1 Backdoor Command Execution
+# UnrealIRCD 3.2.8.1 Backdoor Command Execution

-Description

 "This module exploits a malicious backdoor that was added to the Unreal IRCD 3.2.8.1 download archive.
 This backdoor was present in the Unreal3.2.8.1.tar.gz archive between November 2009 and June 12th 2010."